EuroIntervention 2021;17:e981-e988. DOI: 10.4244/EIJ-D-21-00263

-Background—Compared with everolimus-eluting metallic stents, the Absorb bioresorbable scaffold (BRS) results in increased rates of myocardial infarction (MI) and scaffold thrombosis (ST) during its 3-year bioresorption phase.
-It is unknown whether prolonged dual antiplatelet therapy (DAPT) duration might decrease the risk of ischemic events.
+Background: Compared with everolimus-eluting metallic stents, the Absorb bioresorbable scaffold (BRS) results in increased rates of myocardial infarction (MI) and scaffold thrombosis (ST) during its three-year bioresorption phase.
+It is unknown whether prolonged dual antiplatelet therapy (DAPT) duration might decrease the risk of ischaemic events.

-Aims—We sought to evaluate the impact of DAPT duration on ischemic and bleeding outcomes following BRS implantation.
+Aims: We sought to evaluate the impact of DAPT duration on ischaemic and bleeding outcomes following BRS implantation.

-Methods—We conducted an individual patient-data pooled analysis from 4 ABSORB randomized trials and 1 prospective ABSORB registry.
-Study endpoints were MI, ST, bleeding, and death through 3-year follow-up.
+Methods: We conducted an individual patient data pooled analysis from four ABSORB randomised trials and one prospective ABSORB registry.
+Study endpoints were MI, ST, bleeding, and death up to three-year follow-up.
 Propensity score-adjusted Cox regression analysis was used to account for baseline differences related to DAPT duration.

 Results: The five ABSORB studies included 2,973 patients.
 DAPT use was 91.7%, 53.2%, and 48.0% at 1, 2, and 3 years, respectively.
 DAPT use within the first year after BRS implantation was associated with markedly lower risks of MI (adjusted hazard ratio [aHR] 0.17, 95% CI: 0.10-0.32; p<0.0001) and ST (aHR 0.08, 95% CI: 0.03-0.19; p<0.0001).
 Conversely, DAPT use between 1 and 3 years did not significantly affect the risk of MI (aHR 1.04, 95% CI: 0.70-1.55; p=0.84) or ST (aHR 0.86, 95% CI: 0.42-1.75; p=0.67).
 DAPT did not have major effects upon bleeding or death in either period.